wp-plugins/wp-members/readme.txt

 IMPORTANT UPDATES/CHANGES

+* Major filesystem changes.
+The directory structure has changed and several files moved/renamed/made obsolete.
+If you have ANY WP-Members customization that directly includes a file, that step is probably obsolete.
+The plugin has loaded most of the include files automatically since at least version 3.2, so this step has not been necessary for quite some time.
+However, this set of changes is more significant.
+  (If you do not have code snippets using file includes from WP-Members, this most likely will not affect you.)

 * Updated registration function to hook to user_register, IMPORTANT: this changes the order in which the user meta fields are saved, and also changes when the email is sent.
 Email is now hooked to user_register, but can be